isomerpages/govtech-stp/_travellers-from-malaysia/02e-pca-information-sc-pr.md

 3. Intended land checkpoint (Woodlands Checkpoint or Tuas Checkpoint) to enter Singapore from, subject to availability of COVID-19 PCR swab services at the respective Checkpoints;
 4. Date of expected re-entry to Malaysia;
 5. A valid Malaysia-issued PCA pass (MyTravelPass) or approval certifying that the traveller has been or will continue working in Malaysia under the PCA; and
+6. A Malaysia-issued Long-term Social Visit Passes for business or work purposes (Employment Pass or Professional Visit Pass), and
-6. An email address for ICA to respond to.
+7. An email address for ICA to respond to.

 If the application is approved, the applicant is required to make payment online for a swab-on-arrival COVID-19 PCR test at the land checkpoints (S$200 per person, inclusive of GST).
 Thereafter, an approval letter will be sent via email.

 The traveller should bring a copy of the approval letter to Woodlands Checkpoint or Tuas Checkpoint in Singapore on the date of return for home leave, along with the necessary travel documents.

-<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>Singapore Citizens and PRs currently working in Malaysia and do not have a Malaysia-issued PCA pass yet should apply for a PCA pass (MyTravelPass) from the Malaysian authorities, before submitting their application to ICA for SHN waiver.
-This Malaysia-issued PCA pass or approval would certify that the traveller has confirmed his/her re-entry into Malaysia at a later date, to continue working in Malaysia under the PCA.</em></p>
+<p style="font-size: 1.0rem; line-height: 1.8rem;">* <em>Singapore Citizens and PRs currently working in Malaysia and do not have a Malaysia-issued PCA pass yet may apply for a PCA pass (MyTravelPass) from the Malaysian authorities, before submitting their application to ICA for SHN waiver.
+This Malaysia-issued PCA pass (MyTravelPass) or approval will serve as the document supporting that the traveller has confirmed his/her re-entry into Malaysia at a later date, to continue working in Malaysia under the PCA. <b>Without the Malaysia-issued PCA pass (MyTravelPass) or approval as well as the Malaysia-issued Long-term Social Visit Passes for business or work purposes (Employment Pass or Professional Visit Pass), the traveller will not be granted a waiver from SHN.</b></em></p>

 ### **Arrival at Woodlands Checkpoint or Tuas Checkpoint in Singapore**